LugoBlogger/SI-251-4009-discrete-mathematics-2/week-09-graphs-1.md

 **Example 1**

+**Theorem 1**
+> A connected multigraph with at least two vertices has an Euler circuit if
+> and only of each of its vertices has even degree.

+**Note**:
+A simple graph is a special case of a multigraph when the number of edges between any two nodes is restricted to have one edge.
+Why do we use _connected_ in Theorem 1, because we need to avoid a vertice that is isolated.
+Of course if we have an isolated vertices, the Theorem 1 will not work.

 **Theorem 2**
 > A connected  multigraph has an Euler path but not an Euler circuit if and
 > only if it has exactly two vertices of odd degree.

 **Definition 2**